SipheleleMshengu/Node_JS_Server/README.md

 Middleware: Utilizes middleware for logging, authentication, and request validation.

-Database Integration: Supports integration with MongoDB.
+Database Integration: Supports integration with MongoDB and Mongoose.

 Tech Stack